 Plant nutrients – notably nitrogen, phosphorus, potassium and sulphur – are constantly being exported from farms in the form of plant and animal products.
 To sustain productivity, these nutrients must be replaced by fertilizers.

 Nitrogen, phosphorus, potassium and sulphur are abundant in the natural environment and are essential to all life.
 Fertilizers also supply calcium, magnesium and a range of trace elements that are essential to plant growth.
-Most of the discussion in this paper will focus on nitrogen phosphorus and potassium as these are the nutrients supplied in the largest quantities; sulphur is also significant but is typically supplied with phosphorus or nitrogen fertilizers or as gypsum.
+Most discussion will focus on nitrogen phosphorus and potassium as these are the nutrients supplied in the largest quantities; sulphur is also significant but is typically supplied with phosphorus or nitrogen fertilizers or as gypsum.

 Fertilizers are made from natural resources.
 Nitrogen is made from the air using natural gas and other hydrocarbon sources, phosphorus from ancient marine deposits and potassium from evaporated seas.